fish-shell/fish-shell/doc_src/cmds/path.rst

 ::
     path strip-extension [(-z | --null-in)] [(-Z | --null-out)] [(-q | --quiet)] [PATH...]

 ``path strip-extension`` returns the given paths without the extension.
-This is the part after (and excluding) the last ".", unless that "." followed a "/" or the basename is "." or "..", in which case there is no extension and the full path is printed.
+The extension is the part after (and excluding) the last ".", unless that "." followed a "/" or the basename is "." or "..", in which case there is no extension and the full path is printed.

 This is, of course, the inverse of ``path extension``.